 Indeed, as will appear, I expressly refrain from deciding points not essential to my decision.
 The application the subject of the appeal is an interlocutory one.
 The matter is urgent.
 There are no concluded findings of fact.
 On a trial, matters may bear an entirely different complexion.
 The allegations are grave ones and to be made out, will require clear and cogent proof.

-It is true however that the reasoning in the cases relied on by the applicants: Downey v Trans Waste Pty Ltd, Thomson Australian Holdings Pty Ltd v Trade Practices Commission, Jackson v Sterling Industries and Ascot Industries Pty Ltd v Harper with respect to other and apparently similarly exhaustive provisions, lend some weight to the applicants' argument.
+It is true however that the reasoning in the cases relied on by the applicants: Downey v Trans Waste Pty Ltd, Thomson Australian Holdings Pty Ltd v Trade Practices Commission, Jackson and Ascot Industries Pty Ltd v Harper with respect to other and apparently similarly exhaustive provisions, lend some weight to the applicants' argument.

 Courts should, in my opinion, be cautious in making orders based on special legislation relating to parties of a particular status or in a particular relationship, binding upon persons or corporations not having the requisite status or not being in the relevant relationship.
 Clear language intending that such special legislation should or may have that reach would usually be required.
 One reason why this is so is because special legislation (for example, the Family Law Act 1975 (Cth) and this Act, the Workplace Relations Act) usually confers extraordinary and especially focussed powers to deal with situations arising out of the status or particular relationship.
 Another reason is that it may not always be possible to determine what impact orders may have upon those who in turn have obligations to, or rights in respect of, legal personalities not having the requisite status or relationship, but bound by the orders.
 Each of these considerations is however subject to the proposition stated by Gibbs J in relation to the operation of the Federal Court Act in Ascot: